 The Wallonia region’s environment portal offers more information about the protection of endangered species and habitats (in French).

-Belgium has been a member of the International Whaling Commission (IWC) since 2004, a commission currently composed of 77 member nations.
+Belgium has been a member of the International Whaling Commission (IWC) since 2004.
 Belgium plays an active role within this group of countries that do not hunt whales and that aim to achieve effective measures to control, and even abolish, commercial whale hunting.